TheGigaMaster/Personal-BL3-mods/README.md

 When a mod is ready, I like to use the direct link and load it into the hotfix merger.

+For the love of god, please don't actually use any mods in here.
+Even I don't know which one's still work.
+Go to the BL3 mod repository at https://github.com/BLCM/bl3mods for functional mods.

 The joy of modding is learning how the game works together.
 It's fun seeing how it fits together.
 And to break it.

 Discord: SkyMaster#6302